villasv/ssh-artwork/README.md

 OpenSSH 5.1 introduced a visual hash representation of public keys.
 From its changelog:

 ```
- * Introduce experimental SSH Fingerprint ASCII Visualisation to ssh(1)
+ * Introduce experimental SSH Fingerprint ASCII Visualization to ssh(1)
    and ssh-keygen(1).
-Visual fingerprinnt display is controlled by a new
+Visual fingerprint display is controlled by a new
    ssh_config(5) option "VisualHostKey".
 The intent is to render
    SSH host keys in a visual form that is amenable to easy recall and
    rejection of changed host keys.
 This technique inspired by the
-   graphical hash visualisation schemes known as "random art[*]", and
+   graphical hash visualization schemes known as "random art[*]", and
    by Dan Kaminsky's musings at 23C3 in Berlin.

-   Fingerprint visualisation in is currently disabled by default, as the
+   Fingerprint visualization in is currently disabled by default, as the
    algorithm used to generate the random art is still subject to change.

    [*] "Hash Visualization: a New Technique to improve Real-World